PresentKim/git-resource/PROJECT_OVERVIEW.md

   Users can enter their GitHub personal access token to perform authenticated requests, increasing the API request limit and enabling access to private repositories.

 - **User Settings**
-  Customizable settings such as grid column count adjustment (auto/manual) and pixelated rendering options are provided.
+  Customizable settings such as grid column count adjustment (auto/manual), pixelated rendering options, and Minecraft animation enable/disable are provided.

 - **Responsive UI**
   The application is designed to provide an optimal user experience across different screen sizes.